Skip to content Skip to main menu

 Children and Young People

-We will continue to support young people to deal with the challenges they face.
-We anticipate that the next few years will continue to be “tough,” with high levels of poverty, continued cuts in services and less funding locally for the community sector.
-As poverty rises and services reduce, young people are more at risk of being exploited by and recruited into criminal gangs.
+Support young people we work with to cope, deal with and overcome the complex and interrelated challenges and issues they face.
+We anticipate that the next few years will continue to be “tough,” with high levels of poverty across the city and county, continued cuts in services and less funding locally for the community sector.
+As poverty rises and services reduce, it also makes vulnerable young people, more at risk of being exploited by and recruited into criminal gangs.

 We will prioritise working with care experienced, NEET, homeless, SEND and young people involved in or at risk of being involved in the youth justice system.
-We will continue to run neighbourhood-based youth work in both the city and county, and continue to partner with schools and business volunteers who can support young people to develop soft and hard employability skills through a wide range of employability sessions in schools across the city and county.
+We will also run neighbourhood based youth work in both the city and county.
+We will also run a wide range of employability sessions with business partners in schools across the city and county.
+The emphasis of this work will be framed by our “Power to Change” approach and will:

 • Support young people to deal with the many overlapping issues that hold them back in life such as inadequate housing, physical and mental wellbeing, financial management, dependency issues, dysfunctional and abusive relationships.

-• Enable local business community to share skills, knowledge and resources.
+• Enable local business community to share skills, knowledge, and resources.

-• Ensure young people’s lived experience and voice guides the development, delivery and evaluation of our work and feed into relevant local and national policy and practice debates.
+• Ensure young people’s lived experience and voice guides the development, delivery and evaluation of our work and feeds into relevant local and national policy and practice debates.
 We would seek to do this in a creative way, using arts based approaches as appropriate.

 Community development